- 4 Affordable ServiceTitan Alternatives

 Partnership Is Not as Frightening As You’d Think

-But It’s a Preview Into the Future for Service Contractors
+But It Is A Preview Into the Future For Service Contractors

 A new partnership between Google and HomeAdvisor sent the service contractor community into a frenzy when it was announced on Friday, Nov 13.